 About Swimmer's Ear

-Otitis externa — commonly known as swimmer's ear — is an infection of the ear canal, the tubular opening that carries sounds from the outside of the body to the eardrum.
+Otitis externa — commonly known as swimmer's ear — is an infection of the ear canal, the passage that carries sounds from the outside of the body to the eardrum.
 It can be caused by many different types of bacteria or fungi.

 The infection commonly occurs in kids who spend a lot of time in the water.
 Too much moisture in the ear can irritate and break down the skin in the canal, allowing bacteria or fungi to penetrate.
-In temperate climates, otitis externa occurs more often in summertime, when swimming is common.
+For this reason, otitis externa occurs more often in summertime, when swimming is common.

 But you don't have to swim to get swimmer's ear.
 Anything that causes a break in the skin of the ear canal can lead to an infection.
 Dry skin or eczema, scratching the ear canal, vigorous ear cleaning with cotton-tipped applicators, or inserting foreign objects like bobby pins or paper clips into the ear can all increase the risk of developing otitis externa.

 And if someone has a middle ear infection, pus collected in the middle ear can drain into the ear canal through a hole in the eardrum and cause otitis externa.